SapporoAlex/MTG-new-card-price-webscraper/README.md

 to parse the HTML.
 It then uses pandas to create a CSV file as well as an Excel file for my friend to easily read.

 ## Installation
-You will need to intall the following packages
+You will need to install the following packages

 ```bash
 python pip install bs4, playwright, pandas